-Joining the tournament for the first time this year is NFL Hall of Fame player Brett Favre, the starting quarterback for the Green Bay Packers who led the team to a victory in Super Bowl XXXI.
+Joining the tournament for the first time this year is NFL Hall of Famer Brett Favre, the starting quarterback for the Green Bay Packers who led the team to victory in Super Bowl XXXI.

 Other celebrities participating in this year’s tournament include:

 - Television actor Brian Baumgartner (“Kevin” from The Office)